furkanisitan/rules-engine/README.md

 ## Overview

-This project provides an infrastructure for abstracting business logic rules from main methods.
-It provides a simple way to define your rules outside of the core logic of main methods, thus ensuring that any changes to the rules don't affect the main method.
+This library provides an infrastructure that helps implement the rule design pattern, to abstract business logic rules from main methods.
+Rules are defined outside of the core logic of the main methods.
+So that any changes to the rules do not affect the main method.

 ## How to use it

-There are basically two different rule execution logics.

-* An initial rule is determined and linked rules are executed in a chained fashion.
+You can find an example usage [here](/samples/DiscountCalculation/Samples.DiscountCalculation.RulePattern).

+- Define request and response classes.

+    ```csharp
+    public record DiscountRuleRequest(decimal Amount) : IRuleRequest;

+    public class DiscountRuleResponse : IRuleResponse
+    {
+        public bool CanStopRulesExecution { get; set; }
+    }
     ```
-    var result = RuleExecutor.Execute<TRule, TRequest, TResponse>(rule, request, response);
+- Define an interface that inherits the IRule interface.

+    ```csharp
+    public interface IDiscountRule : IRule<DiscountRuleRequest, DiscountRuleResponse>;
     ```
-* Each of the rules of the appropriate rule type is executed independently of each other.
+- Define the rules.

+    ```csharp
+    [Rule(2)]
+    public class StudentDiscountRule : IDiscountRule
+    {
+        private const decimal Rate = .2M;

+        public bool CanApply(DiscountRuleRequest request, DiscountRuleResponse response)
+        {
+            return request is { IsCitizen: true, IsStudent: true };
+        }

+        public DiscountRuleResponse Apply(DiscountRuleRequest request, DiscountRuleResponse response)
+        {
+            response.SetDiscountRate(response.DiscountRate + Rate, request.Amount);
+            return response;
+        }
+    }
     ```
+- Execute the rules.

+    ```csharp
-    var result = RuleExecutor.ExecuteAll<TRule, TRequest, TResponse>(request, response);
+    var response = RuleExecutor.Execute<IDiscountRule, DiscountRuleRequest, DiscountRuleResponse>(request);
     ```

-> If the TRule generic type is a concrete type, only the rule of that type and other rules linked to that type by the [RuleAttribute](/src/RuleDesignPattern.RuleEngine/RuleAttribute.cs)'s `NextRules` property are executed.
+> Child rules are executed only when the parent rule on which they depend is executed.

+> Child Rule: The rule that has been assigned a `ParentRule` using the [RuleAttribute](/src/RulesEngine/RuleAttribute.cs).

-## Example Usage: Discount Calculator
+## Sample: Discount Calculator

 Suppose we have the following business rules for the discount calculation.